 You also try out ‘Makhanas’ in Darbhanga and Madhubani with sugar a fine snack, and stirred into ‘Kheer’ with milk, an Aha dessert.

 A very famous cuisine of Bihar is ‘Litti Chokha’ it’s attached with Bihar.
-‘Litti’ a wheat flour roll with a filling of gram flour and spices roasted over slow cowdung fire, is a meal any trueblood Bihari goes miles to eat.
-Served with ‘Chokha’ or mashed potatoes/ brinjals with coriander, green chillies, garlic and onions baked over slow fire.
+‘Litti’ a wheat flour roll with a filling of gram flour and spices roasted over slow cow dung fire, is a meal any Trueblood Bihari goes miles to eat.
+Served with ‘Chokha’ or mashed potatoes/ brinjals with coriander, green chillies, garlic and onions baked over the slow fire.

-If you are non-vegetarians thus ‘litti’ with mutton curry is another favorite combination.
+If you are non-vegetarians thus ‘litti’ with mutton curry is another favourite combination.

 ‘littis’ are popular both as street food and also as delicacies served at upmarket parties, talking of street food, almost every place boasts of some special cuisine.

-Bihar is only the state which count in each and every sector, from corporate badshahs to captains of industry and bureaucracy, you will find Biharis all across the globe – From the World Bank to NASA, from the micro-specialist surgeon to the academic in your neighborhood university and writers.
+Bihar is only the state which counts in each and every sector, from corporate Badshah to captains of industry and bureaucracy, you will find Biharis all across the globe – From the World Bank to NASA, from the micro-specialist surgeon to the academic in your neighbourhood university and writers.
 Just cross check with any at random you will know we are not spinning a yarn here.

 We proud on Bihar, Get inspiration to VISIT BIHAR.